inkel/hubot-slack-attachment/README.md

 * [Ivan Buryak](https://github.com/11bit)

 ## License
 This software is licensed under MIT License.
-See [License][license] for more details.
+See [LICENSE][LICENSE] for more details.